What Is the First Step Toward Addiction Recovery?

 Preparation

-In the preparation stage, the individual has made a decision to change their substance use and is making plans to do so.
-This may include seeking out treatment options, building a support system, and setting goals for their recovery.
+In the preparation stage, the individual has decided to change their substance use and is making plans to do so.
+This may include seeking treatment options, building a support system, and setting goals for their recovery.

 Action